Kevin Owens: United States Champion (2017–2018)

 On October 8, at Hell in a Cell, Owens defeated McMahon in a Hell in a Cell match after interference from Zayn.
 At Clash of Champions on December 17, Owens and Zayn defeated Randy Orton and Shinsuke Nakamura in a tag team match with their jobs on the line and with McMahon and SmackDown Live General Manager Daniel Bryan as special guest referees.
 Owens and Zayn failed to win Styles's WWE Championship in a handicap match at Royal Rumble on January 28, 2018 and at Fastlane on March 11 in a six-pack challenge.
 At WrestleMania 34 on April 8, they lost to McMahon and Bryan, who made his in-ring return, after Bryan submitted Zayn.

 After WrestleMania, they were assigned to the Raw brand.
 On May 6, at Backlash, Owens and Zayn lost to Bobby Lashley and Braun Strowman.
 At Money in the Bank on June 17, Owens competed in the Money in the Bank ladder match, which was won by Strowman.
 Following weeks of Strowman humiliating Owens, he defeated Strowman in a steel cage match at Extreme Rules on July 15.
 At SummerSlam on August 19, Owens failed to win Strowman's Money in the Bank contract in under two minutes.
-On October 8, WWE announced Owens suffered injuries to both knees in a match with Lashley the previous night on Raw, which required surgery.
+On October 8, WWE announced Owens suffered injuries to both knees in a match with Lashley the previous night on Raw, which required surgery; an angle was done to write Owens off television during the previous night's episode of Raw where Lashley, per manager Lio Rush's instructions attacked Owens knees with a steel chair.